 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The company's main credit risk relates to its accounts receivable.
-The accounts receivable are due from various government bodies; therefore, the company does not anticipate any significant loss for non-collection.
+The Company's main credit risk relates to its accounts receivable.
+The accounts receivable are due from a few customers and various government bodies.
+The Company does not anticipate any significant loss for non-collection and has not set up an allowance for doubtful accounts